ctrf-io/github-test-reporter/README.md

 - **🙌 Following our [GitHub page here](https://github.com/ctrf-io) to stay
   updated. 🙌**

+Building for the community takes time, and a small gesture of support is a rewarding boost that makes it all worthwhile.

 Thank you!
 Your support is invaluable to us! 💙

 ## Key Features

-- **Seamless Test Result Integration:** View and publish test results directly within the GitHub Actions workflow summary.
+- **Seamless Integration:** Build, view and publish test reports directly within the GitHub Actions workflow summary.
-- **Automated PR Comments:** Post any views as as comments on GitHub Pull Requests automatically, including custom.
-- **Many View Options:** Access a variety of views, including Test Summary, Historical, Detailed Test Results, Failed Tests Overview, and Flaky Tests Analysis.
+- **Built In Reports:** Access a variety of built in reports including Historical, Detailed Test Results, Failed Tests Overview, and Flaky Tests Analysis.
-- **View AI summaries**: View AI generated summaries to help resolve failed tests.
-- **Build Your Own Reports:** Build and customize your own test summary reports to fit specific project requirements.
+- **Build Your Own Reports:** Build and customize your own test reports to fit specific project requirements.
+- **AI Report**: Publish an AI generated report to help resolve failed tests.
 - **Broad Framework Support:** Compatible with all major testing frameworks through standardized CTRF reports.
-- **Easy Setup and Use:** Run the tool with a simple command: npx github-actions-ctrf your-report.json.
-- **Merge Multiple Test Reports:** If your framework generates multiple reports, merge them into a single report.

 ## Visual Overview